joanteixi/joanteixi.github.io/_posts/2013-12-18-lazy-loading-thing-in-our-entities.md

 ## How lazy load things into our entities using the on load event.

-In onfan.com we use Redis and Mysql; in Redis we store among other things, differents types of counters.
-When an object is created (one user p.ex) we want to access to his counters in Redis.
+In <a href="http://www.onfan.com">onfan.com</a> we use Redis and mysql; in Redis we store among other things, differents types of counters.
+When an object is created (object user p.ex) we want to access to his counters that we store in Redis.
 One way could be create a class that manage objects of this type (user) and call this as a service to inject the values of Redis into this object, so Twig (or whatever) could get the counters calling some "getCounters" or "getLikes" mehtod.

-Other way more interesting but i'm not sure if more clean and efficient, is add a listener that is called on 'onLoad' event (from Doctrine) and populate some property with the counter using a Clousure, so the function will be called only when it was necessary... let's see an example.
+Other way more interesting is add a listener that is called on 'onLoad' event (from Doctrine) and populate some property with the counter using a Clousure, so the function will be called only when it was necessary... let's see an example.

 Imagine a classic user class with lots or properties...